LiheYoung/UniMatch-V2/README.md

 ## Results

-**We provide the [training logs](https://github.com/LiheYoung/UniMatch-V2/blob/main/training-logs) of *each reported value*.
+**We provide the [training log of each reported value](https://github.com/LiheYoung/UniMatch-V2/blob/main/training-logs).
 You can refer to them during reproducing.
-We also provide all the [checkpoints](https://huggingface.co/LiheYoung/UniMatch-V2) of our core experiments.**
+We also provide all the [checkpoints]((https://github.com/LiheYoung/UniMatch-V2/blob/main/training-logs)) of our core experiments.**

 ### Pascal VOC 2012